drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/execute-model.rst

     .. contents::
        :local:

 .. figure:: img/execute-model.png

     Execute model.

+Tool to run the simulations.
+We must specify the mesh we want to use and the folder to save it.
-Window to execute the model.
-From the *Options* menu, you can access the *Go2Iber-options* panel, where you can configure any remaining simulation settings. **You must select the computational mesh** to be used in the simulation process, as well as **the directory where the model files will be saved**.
+By clicking the *Options* button, we can access the *Go2Iber-options* panel, where we can configure any remaining simulation settings.